xtuml/erebus/README.md

     * `pv_config_update_time` - The amount of time to wait for the uploaded job definition to be seen by the Protocol Verifier.
 Defaults to `60` (seconds).
 This should be greater than the field `SpecUpdateRate` of the PV
     * `pv_finish_interval` - The amount of time thats is required for the Verifier logs to not have updated so that the Test Harness can finish the test.
 Defaults to `30`.
 It is recommended that this value be greater than the value of the fields (of the PV config) `MaximumJobTime` and `JobCompletePeriod`
 * `pv_clean_folders_url` - The url of the endpoint that requests are sent to that clean the PV folders of all files relating to a test.
 Defaults to `http://host.docker.internal:9000/io/cleanup-test`
+* `pv_clean_folders_read_timeout` - The amount of time to wait for a read timeout when cleaning the Protocol Verifier folders after a test.
+Defaults to `300` (seconds).
+It is recommended to set this value reasonably large for tests with a large amount of files.
 ***
 ## Usage
 ***